u-siem/u-siem-core/README.md

 - [x] Design of components with local horizontal scalability: The kernel must be able to increase the number of threads assigned to a components if there is a congestion in the event queue.
 - [x] Prometheus metrics: processed events of each type, errors, users connected, number of querys...
 - [x] Event types with fields.
+- [ ] Custom error system as to work with ?
 - [ ] Components and kernel interfaces.
 The components must be registered in the kernel, but the kernel in another instance must be able to know that they exist.
 - [ ] SIEM inter-Kernel channels, to allow horizontal scaling (Redis channels).
 Depends on the kernel implementation.
 - [x] Datasets that allow Real-Time log enhancement.
-- [ ] User role design.
+- [x] User role design.
 Inspiration from [PaloAlto Cortex XDR](https://docs.paloaltonetworks.com/cortex/cortex-xdr/cortex-xdr-pro-admin/get-started-with-cortex-xdr-pro/manage-cortex-xdr-roles/administrative-roles.html)
 - [ ] Behavour Engine component: Inspiration from Darktrace that uses a lot of small rules to generate a threat score for the event and increse the total score for the user.
-- [ ] Active Directory integration for enchance event logs related to users.
+- [ ] Active Directory integration for enrich event logs related to users.
 - [ ] Desing a lightweight components that works as agents to get logs from Cloud related sources [Agent Ingestion Components](https://docs.paloaltonetworks.com/cortex/cortex-xdr/cortex-xdr-pro-admin/external-data-ingestion/ingest-authentication-logs-and-data/ingest-authentication-logs-and-data-from-azure-ad.html)
 - [ ] SIGMA rule engine with redis as a Working Memmory.
 - [ ] Enforced storage schema for logs.
 Each source extracts multiple fields with different names.
 In elastic its not recomended to have more than 1000 fields.
 Also, it must allow renaming of fields because ECS uses dots in the field names but the majority of databases cant.